akauppi/GroundLevel-firebase-es/README.md

 ...
 ```

-We don't mind you keeping the reference, but many `.md` files likely deserve to be removed/edited, for your app.
+We don't mind you keeping the reference, but many `.md` files likely deserve to be removed/edited.
 That command helps you find the mentions.

 You *may* mention in your docs that the app was based on GroundLevel, but are not required to do so.
 See the [LICENSE.md](LICENSE.md).